Why reading with preschoolers is important

 You’re getting your child familiar with sounds, words, language and, eventually, the value and joy of books.
-This all builds your child’s early literacy skills, like the ability to listen to and understand words.
-It also helps her go on to read successfully later in childhood.
+This all builds your child’s early literacy skills, like the ability to listen to and understand words and the ability to focus.
+It also helps your child go on to read successfully later in childhood.

 And reading is also a great time for you to bond with your child and share time together.